Avaiga/taipy-doc/docs/manuals/gui/extension/dynamic_element/index.md

 - The component name should be one used when the element is declared, using the *react_component* argument of the [`Element` constructor](Element.__init__()^).<br/>
-  If this parameter is not used, Taipy GUI uses a camel case transformation of the element name with a lowercase initial letter.
+  If this parameter is not used, Taipy GUI uses a camel case transformation of the element name.
 - All component source files are bundled in a JavaScript library.
 We are using [*webpack*](https://webpack.js.org/) for this purpose.
 - Components must be exported by the JavaScript library with the same name as the one used in the [`Element` constructor](Element.__init__()^).
 - Property names must be valid Python identifiers.
-- The camel case transformation of the property names, with a lowercase initial letter, are used to name the keys of the *props* argument for the functional component.<br/>
+- The camel case transformation of the property names, with a lowercase initial letter, are used to name the keys of the *props* argument for the React component.<br/>
   We recommend that we declare a TypeScript interface that provides better typing for this argument: each property of the interface should have the transformed name of the element property.<br/>